 Human-centered: The story pivots around the company’s founders, customers, opponents, etc., rather than on gadgets, faceless industry trends, or on the amount of money being made.
 The story is rooted in the space — physical or digital — where it takes place, has characters with agency, who are responsible for or impacted by decisions made by others.
 “Society” or “the market” are represented by real people in some way.

 Rigorous: The main arguments of the story should be backed by independent analysis, statistics, and rigorous reporting.

 Global: The story can connect the dots between the subject matter in question, and other similar narratives and dynamics playing out in the region or across the world.

 Consequential: The actions, and the unresolved questions within the story matter to the characters within it or society at large.

-What do we publish?
+What kind of formats do we publish?

 Good question.
 Like all geographic groupings, “Western” can be subjective.

 Here’s what we cover: Everywhere in Asia, Africa, Latin America, the Middle East, Eastern Europe, the Caribbean, South Pacific and South Asia.

 We don’t cover the US, Canada, Western Europe, Australia or New Zealand.

 We are also interested in migrant groups’ use of technology.